JasonSi/HangMan-Server/README.md

 - Add session function.  *OK*
 - Create a table named "app_keys" to store keys for verifying the client. *OK*
 - Add the real game logic. *OK*
-- Save the feedback and Email it to myself.
+- Save the feedback and Email it to myself. *OK*
 - Give a regex to validate app_key and email.